kmoilane/Hive-Helsinki/roger_skyline_1/README.md

 # Roger_Skyline_1

+Roger_skyline_1 project dives to the world of linux and system/network management.
+I had to host a webserver in linux distro of my choice, which was debian-10.
+I had to secure open ports that I needed for this project, set DOS protection, set static ip and disable dhcp, configure ssh settings, and bunch of other stuff which can be seen in deployment.txt.

-This is my automation for the roger-skyline-1
+# This is my automation for the roger-skyline-1

 To do this correctly, use debian-10.2.0-amd64-netinst.iso set network adapter into bridged-adapter